MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsAdPrincipal.md

 ```

 ### -LDAPFilter
-**Below Content Applies To:** Lync Server 2013

-Enables you to limit the returned data by filtering on generic Active Directory attributes (that is, attributes that are not specific to Lync Server).
+Enables you to limit the returned data by filtering on generic Active Directory attributes (that is, attributes that are not specific to Skype for Business Server).
 For example, you can limit returned data to principals who belong to a specific department or who have a specific manager or job title.

 The LdapFilter parameter uses the LDAP query language when creating filters.
 For example, a filter that returns only principals located in the city of Redmond would look like this:

--LdapFilter "l=Redmond"

-In that example, the "l" (a lowercase L) represents the Active Directory attribute (locality); "=" represents the comparison operator (equal to); and "Redmond" represents the filter value.

-**Below Content Applies To:** Skype for Business Server 2015

-Enables you to limit the returned data by filtering on generic Active Directory attributes (that is, attributes that are not specific to Skype for Business Server 2015).
-For example, you can limit returned data to principals who belong to a specific department or who have a specific manager or job title.

-The LdapFilter parameter uses the LDAP query language when creating filters.
-For example, a filter that returns only principals located in the city of Redmond would look like this:

--LdapFilter "l=Redmond"
+`-LdapFilter "l=Redmond"`

 In that example, the "l" (a lowercase L) represents the Active Directory attribute (locality); "=" represents the comparison operator (equal to); and "Redmond" represents the filter value.

 ```yaml
 Type: String